Shinola (retail company): History

 The original Shinola shoe polish brand was founded in Rochester, New York in 1877, and went out of business in 1960.
 The Detroit-based retail company was founded in 2011 by Tom Kartsotis under his investment company, Bedrock.
 Kartsotis, previously a founder of Fossil Group, wanted to create a high end American watch manufacturing brand to rival Swiss watchmakers at a lower price point.
 Bedrock decided to acquire the Shinola brand after an associate used the World War I-era expression "You don't know shit from Shinola" as a rejoinder to Kartsotis's stated ambitions for the company.
 Unexpectedly, the joke generated a serious discussion about restoring the Shinola brand.
-Market surveys established that when faced with a choice of paying $5 USD for a pen from China, $10 USD for one made in the United States, and $15 USD for a pen made in Detroit, consumers would be willing to pay a premium for the last one.
+Market surveys established that when faced with a choice of paying US$5 for a pen from China, US$10 for one made in the United States, and US$15 for a pen made in Detroit, consumers would be willing to pay a premium for the last one.

 Every Shinola watch is technically assembled in the United States.
 However, many parts used in Shinola watches are manufactured in Europe, China, and Thailand.
 Certain components' factories are owned by companies based in Switzerland.
 At the time of the company's founding in 2011, no American watchmaker had produced watches at scale since the late 1960s, with U.S.-based watchmaking relegated to select specialty companies such as RGM in Lancaster, Pennsylvania.
 Shinola's tagline was "Where American is Made", (Note: Written by Griffin Creech of the Partners & Spade advertising agency.) but that was abandoned after the Federal Trade Commission requested changes in certain marketing and labeling practices.
 The company has actively utilized Detroit's reputation as a worldwide manufacturing hub in its marketing of the brand.